PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Conclusion

 \section{Conclusion}

-This paper studies a patch-to-cluster attention (PaCa) method in applying ViT models for computer vision tasks.
+This paper presents a patch-to-cluster attention (PaCa) module for learning efficient and interpretable Vision Transformers (ViTs).
 The proposed PaCa can address the quadratic complexity issue and account for the spatial redundancy of patches in the commonly used patch-to-patch attention.
-It also provides a forward explainer for diagnosing the explainability of ViT models.
+It also provides a forward explainer for diagnosing the explainability of ViTs.
 A simple learnable clustering module is introduced for easy integration in the ViT models.
-In experiments, the proposed PaCa is tested in CIFAR-100 and ImageNet-1000 image classification and in the MS-COCO object detection and instance segmentation.
-It obtains better performance in classification, and comparable performance in detection and segmentation.
-It shows promising qualitative results of the learned clusters.
+The proposed PaCa is also used in designing a lightweight yet effective semantic segmentation head network.
+In experiments, the proposed PaCa is tested in IN1K, MS-COCO and MIT-ADE20k benchmarks.
+It obtains consistently better performance than the prior art including the SWin-Transformers and PVTs.
+It also shows semantically meaningful qualitative results of the learned clusters.